chenhao20020812/AH-Clustered-MultiType-Recurrent-GapTime/README.md

 Variance Estimation

-The variance of the estimator is obtained using multiplier resampling.
+The uncertainty of the estimator is obtained using multiplier resampling.

+The resampling procedure generates cluster-level random multipliers to approximate the sampling distribution of:

+β
+^
+	​

+.

 Main functions: